Navigate the PitchBook company profile to find data on stock price, financials summary, equity research reports, public comps, and more

 The Executives section lists all the current and former executives in Amazon’s management team, including roles such as the CEO, CFO, CTO, and Senior and General Manager of each business operations or divisions.

 In the Board Seats section is listed the current and former board seats at other companies which are held by executives of Amazon.com.
 In the Board Members section, all current and former members sitting on the board of Amazon, including the Chairman, President, and Board Members are summarized.

 The Deal History section compiles all past financing events the company has gone through since being founded.
 Some of the key information included in this section are the deal type, transaction date, deal amount, status, and the sum of capital raised to date since the last major transaction or recapitalization.

 The Investors section lists all individuals or companies that have been involved in a transaction with the company.
 You can find their investor type, the date they became an investor, deals they are related to, and the type of ownership (for example, minority).

 The Service Providers section lists all of the companies Amazon has worked with previously on any general services or deal transactions.

 The Lead Partners on Deals section provides a list of key personnel from Amazon’s investors who have significantly contributed to managing and completing a deal transaction.

-If you want to view and download the complete financial statements as presented in Amazon’s annual reports, click the View All Financials button which will bring you to the Financial page.
-Going to each of the tabs on the top allows you to have a more in-depth look at a particular set of financial data (e.g. the Balance Sheet as shown below).
+If you want to view and download the complete financial statements as presented in Amazon’s annual reports, click the View All Financials button, which will bring you to the Financial page.
+Going to each of the tabs on the top enables you to have a more in-depth look at a particular set of financial data (e.g., the Balance Sheet, as shown below).
 You can also use the Search Bar on the most left column to look for any particular metric across all of the tabs.

 The Filings section allows you to find Amazon’s company filings including Form 8K, S, 424B, DEF 14A and 10K/10Q.
 Click on the filing types to view the actual report in a new tab.